RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Conclusion

-Our theoretical analysis identifies a sharp structural boundary for contraction in multi-penalty Bellman operators: the frozen-parameter design (target networks for epistemic variance, held-fixed critic weights for aleatoric penalty) is both sufficient for $\gamma$-contraction and \emph{necessary}---Q-dependent penalties provably break it.
-Both results are machine-verified in Lean~4 with no \texttt{sorry}, and a verifiable feasibility condition on the penalty coefficients guarantees policy non-degeneration (Appendix~\ref{app:nondegen}).
-This structural insight---that the standard deep RL architecture of frozen target networks is not merely a stabilisation heuristic but a \emph{required} condition for operator contractiveness---may inform the design of future multi-penalty RL algorithms beyond the transit domain.
-Empirically, experiments on a realistic bidirectional bus simulation confirm that RE-SAC achieves the highest and most stable cumulative reward among all baselines, including vanilla SAC, DSAC, and BAC.
+Empirically, on standard MuJoCo benchmarks, RE-SAC achieves the lowest Oracle Q-estimation error on 3 of 4 environments, reducing MAE by up to 55\% relative to DSAC and 41\% relative to SAC on the high-dimensional Ant task.
+On a realistic bidirectional bus simulation, RE-SAC achieves the highest and most stable cumulative reward among the tested DRL baselines, including vanilla SAC, DSAC, and BAC, while the added classical-control sanity check shows the expected reward/service-quality trade-off of headway-based holding.
 The ablation studies reveal that relying solely on ensemble variance (Epistemic-Only) leads to catastrophic value collapse in high-variance transit environments, while using only weight regularization (Aleatoric-Only) fails to detect out-of-distribution states.
 The Mahalanobis rareness analysis further confirms that RE-SAC maintains accurate $Q$-value estimates even under highly rare traffic states, exhibiting superior worst-case robustness.

 In future work, we plan to extend this framework to multi-line transit networks with transfer coordination, investigate adaptive scheduling of the uncertainty coefficients $\lambda_{ale}$ and $\lambda_{epi}$ during training, and explore the integration of distributional RL methods with our disentangled robustness framework to further improve tail-risk management in urban transit systems.